Sakthipavithran16/Youtube_Data/README.md

+---

-# Information about Data
+## Information about Data

- * In this project we collect three main information from Youtube
+ * In this project we collect three main information from Youtube :S

 1. Channel data

 2. Video data

 3. Comment data